John Custis (burgess): Early life

 Custis was born in late 1653 or early 1654 in Northampton County, Virginia, to British merchant and eventual emigrant John Custis II and his first wife, Elizabeth Robinson Eyer, who died shortly after the birth.
 His father, in addition to farming, held various local offices and eventually won appointment to the Governor's Council and remarried twice more but without issue.
 John Custis III was raised mostly at the mansion his father built and called Arlington plantation, which he had purchased from Thomas Burdett, whose daughter Alicia had become his second wife (but died probably in 1680).
 When John III was a child, his father not only held several local offices, but during Bacon's Rebellion in 1676 he financially and militarily assisted Virginia's Governor William Berkeley.
-Upon fleeing Jamestown, Berkeley made Arlington his temporary residence to it briefly became the colony's capital.
+Upon fleeing Jamestown, Berkeley made Arlington his temporary residence, so it briefly became the colony's capital.
 The elder Custis was appointed to the Governor's Council the following year and basically remained on that body until his final years.
-John Custis II also would marry a third time, to the widow Tabitha Scarborurgh Smart Brown, whose daughter from a previous marriage married John Custis II's nephew before property disagreements arose between John II and Tabitha.
-The elder John Custis died and was buried at Arlington in 1696, and his widow married Edward Hill, who had been the colony's treasurer.
+John Custis II also would marry a third time, to the twice widowed Tabitha Scarborough Smart Brown, the daughter of the former Speaker Edmund Scarborough and whose daughter from a previous marriage married John Custis II's nephew before property disagreements arose between John II and Tabitha.
+The elder John Custis died and was buried at Arlington in 1696, and his widow married her fourth powerful husband, Edward Hill, who had been the colony's treasurer as well as Speaker of the House of Burgesses.
 Meanwhile, this young John Custis III received a private education appropriate to his class from tutors.